uktrade/cf-metrics-exporter/README.md

 ## Behaviour

-There is a sleeps between calls to the API, the lengths of which are determined by the `X-RateLimit-Limit`, `X-RateLimit-Remaining` and `X-RateLimit-Reset` headers returned from CloudFoundry.
+There are sleeps between calls to the API, the lengths of which are determined by the `X-RateLimit-Limit`, `X-RateLimit-Remaining` and `X-RateLimit-Reset` headers returned from CloudFoundry.
 The sleep lengths are calculated so the requests can go as fast as possible without hitting a `429: Too Many Requests` error.